KingTechnician/MyJournal/README.md

  * Improvements to the CSS to make it look more appealing and vision-friendly.

+ * A Settings window for some basic color and font changes (dark mode, to start)

  * Email authentication:

     * MyJournal is planned to include an email authentication.
 While there is already prepared code for using this through the JavaMail API: